alexfunnell-zz/gazelle-deprecated/README.md

 * `--width-aspect`: width aspect
 * `--savepath`: save our video as output to here (only tested on .mp4 extensions)

-`ffmpeg` is used for the audio splicing, since OpenCV can't really handle that.
+`FFmpeg` is used for the audio splicing, since OpenCV can't really handle that.

 You can adjust aspect ratio here too, but those and more are optional arguments.